-In the manufacture of all tyre rubber an ingredient know as and antioxidant-antiozonant is used.
+In the manufacture of all tyre rubber, an ingredient known as and antioxidant-antiozonant is used.
 This chemical functions as a preservative that allows the tyre to remain flexible, withstand the elements of the ozone and UV degradation and enjoy a long tread life.
-Chemicals such as diaryl-p-phenyenediamines and N-(1,3-dimethylbutyl)-N-'-phenyl-p-phenylenediamine are commonly used.
+Chemicals such as diaryl-p-phenylenediamines and N-(1,3-dimethylbutyl)-N-'-phenyl-p-phenylenediamine are commonly used.
 However, depending on the manufacturer, many derivatives of this type of chemical can also be used.
 The use of these chemicals is so common that the chemicals are referred to by codes such as 6PPD or IPPD, depending on the manufacturer.
 Major tyre manufacturers are fully aware of the problem of paw printing in the coating industry.
 Accordingly, many tyre manufacturers have selected the least detrimental (to flooring) chemical in the manufacture of tyres.
 However, many manufacturers are still using products such as the IPPD which is far more prone to discolour a coating than the 6PPD.
 Many chemical reasons exist that account for the paw printing, however, in layman terms, here is what information is known.

 Many other parameters play an important role in this phenomenon.
 These are mostly too technical to go into.
 Suffice to say that the problem is worse in synthetic rubber tyres.

-In the past the products such as 6PPD or IPPD added to the cost of tyre production and hence was limited to more high performance tyres.
-This is no longer the case with many smaller economical cars coming out with low profile high performance tyres.
+In the past, the products such as 6PPD or IPPD added to the cost of tyre production and hence was limited to more high-performance tyres.
+This is no longer the case with many smaller economical cars coming out with low profile high-performance tyres.

 Coatings that contain solvent or water simply to allow the product to be worked and applied without special equipment or skills.
 During the curing process, 100% of the water or solvent leaves the film.
-The main cause of this issue is the chemistry of the tyres, both water based and solvent based products are susceptible to tyre staining.
+The main cause of this issue is the chemistry of the tyres, both water-based and solvent-based products are susceptible to tyre staining.

 Most coatings are only 95% cured after two days.
 Full cure typically is after 7 -14 days.
-The window of penetration is at its greatest when the coating is new and not fully cross linked.
-Add in all the other variances such as the age of the tyre, manufacture of the tyre, temperature of the floor, atmospheric contaminants, colour of the coating, length of cure, migration rate for each type of tyre, specific chemicals used for each tyre, weight of the vehicle, UV exposure, relative humidity, temperature of the tyre and so forth and so forth for endless possibilities.
-It is always recommend no parking of tyres on a new coating within the first 7 days.
+The window of penetration is at its greatest when the coating is new and not fully cross-linked.
+Add in all the other variances such as the age of the tyre, manufacture of the tyre, the temperature of the floor, atmospheric contaminants, colour of the coating, length of cure, migration rate for each type of tyre, specific chemicals used for each tyre, weight of the vehicle, UV exposure, relative humidity, temperature of the tyre and so forth and so forth for endless possibilities.
+It is always recommended no parking of tyres on a new coating within the first 7 days.

 Unfortunately, this is a problem that coating manufacturers can not presently cure any easier than the tyre industry can make tyres without the use of these chemicals.
 Firstly, any customer with the potential for this problem should seek specialist advice on product range, options, application requirements as well as be educated about the potential cause of this problem.

-As part of this process both customers and/or applicators should review “high risk” areas.
+As part of this process, both customers and/or applicators should review “high risk” areas.
 Follow all preparation and application instructions per Product Data Sheets and allow all coatings to fully cure before being exposed to tyres and the chemicals that can potentially migrate.

-Finally, because we know the problem is random and we are unable to fully prevent these occasions, it would be advisable in high or at-risk areas to park vehicles on matts, branded carpets or any suitable material that prevents at least long-term contact to the coating.
+Finally, because we know the problem is random and we are unable to fully prevent these occasions, it would be advisable in high or at-risk areas to park vehicles on mats, branded carpets or any suitable material that prevents at least long-term contact to the coating.